-The Rules say that you may not hold or control futures contracts or stock options contracts in excess of the prescribed limit, unless you have obtained the prior authorisation of the Hong Kong regulators.
-For example, the prescribed limit for Hang Seng Index futures and options contracts and Mini-Hang Seng Index futures and options contracts is 10,000 long or short position delta limit for all contract months combined, provided the position delta for the Mini-Hang Seng Index futures contracts or Mini-Hang Seng Index options contracts shall not at any time exceed 2,000 long or short for all contract months combined.
-For many futures contracts and stock options contracts, the position limit is set at 5,000 contracts for any one contract/expiry month.
+The Rules say that you may not hold or control futures contracts or stock options contracts in excess of the prescribed limit, unless you have obtained the prior authorization of the Hong Kong regulators.
+For example, the prescribed limits for:

+- (i) Hang Seng Index futures and options contracts and Mini-Hang Seng Index futures and options contracts is 10,000 long or short position delta limit for all contract months combined, provided the position delta for the Mini-Hang Seng Index futures contracts or Mini-Hang Seng Index options contracts shall not at any time exceed 2,000 long or short for all contract months combined; and - (ii) Hang Seng China Enterprises Index ("H-shares Index") futures and options contracts and Mini-H-shares Index futures and options contracts is 12,000 long or short position delta limit for all contract months combined, provided the position delta for the Mini-H-shares Index futures contracts or Mini-H-shares Index options contracts shall not at any time exceed 2,400 long or short for all contract months combined.